gorkemokten/jmeterapitest/README.md

 # jmeterapitest
-ThisRESTAPI Test for Comparing Weather Conditions for The Two Cities.
+RESTAPI Test for Comparing Weather Conditions for The Two Cities.